egberts/egberts.github.io-src/content/articles/openssl-variables.md

 1. Your script could lift the server's actual DNS name
 2. Create the `SERVER_NAME=c512-does-not-exist.sea.wa.fios.verison.net` environment variable (of course, replace it with your server's actual DNS name)
 3. re-run all your ready-made `openssl` scripts
-4. if using a SSL provider, submit CSR to recreate the server certificate
+4. if using an SSL provider, submit CSR to recreate the server certificate
 5. deploy the new server certificate into web server's config directory

 And enjoy your refreshing beverage.